-Keith Kachtick is founder and director of Dharma Yoga and has taught meditation and yoga nationally and internationally for twenty years.
+Keith Kachtick is founder and director of Dharma Yoga and has taught meditation and yoga nationally and internationally for twenty-two years.
 A University of Texas Plan II graduate, he was from 1998-2005 senior instructor for the Lineage Project, a Buddhist nonprofit that offers meditation and yoga asana in New York City prisons.
 Keith's yoga classes, which combine elements of the Jivamukti and Anusara traditions, are infused with warmth and humor, his training in Tibetan Buddhism and the martial arts, and a love of music and world literature.
 He has written for Yoga Journal, Newsweek, Esquire, Texas Monthly, and the New York Times Magazine, and is author of two books on Buddhism: Hungry Ghost (a New York Times Notable Book of the Year), and You Are Not Here & Other Works of Buddhist Fiction.

 Shawn Kent has a Masters degree in Counseling, is a registered massage therapist, and is a certified Dharma Yoga instructor.
 Shawn works as a director for Community Yoga and as a counselor at Austin Child Guidance Center where he runs mind-body therapy groups for adolescents in juvenile detention.
 He also works part time as a massage therapist, specializing in Thai Yoga massage therapy.
 Shawn brings a gentle, practical, and therapeutic approach to the healing art of yoga.